 The CrossFit® connection of Bone Level Implants applies the know-how and benefits from the Straumann® synOcta® Morse taper connection to the connection requirements at bone level.
 The mechanically locking friction fit of the 15° conical-cylindrical CrossFit® connection with four internal grooves has excellent long-term stability under all loading conditions and virtually eliminates screw loosening.
-The Bone Level Tapered Implants Ø 2.9 mm feature the Small CrossFit® connection (SC), with specific secondary components.
-For the Small CrossFit® connection, Straumann offers Variobase® and CADCAM abutments designed to create the optimal restorative result with a simple and comprehensive portfolio.
+The Bone Level Tapered Implants $\emptyset$ 2.9 mm feature the Small CrossFit® connection, Straumann offers Variobase® and CADCAM abutments designed to create the optimal restorative result with a simple and comprehensive portfolio.